marleneLG/BileMo/README.md

-# Project 6 : Snowtricks
+# Project 7 : Bilemo

 This project was created as part of my training with openclassrooms to present you my skills obtained through my learning.